XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 * [Node.js v8+ LTS and npm](https://nodejs.org/en/) (comes with Node)
 * [Git](https://git-scm.com/)

-Plus, we will be using XDCPay to interact with our first dApp on XDC Network.
-You can download XDCPay at:
+As you will use XDCPay to interact with our first dApp on XDC Network, you can download XDCPay at:

 * [XDCPay on Chrome Store](https://chrome.google.com/webstore/detail/xdcpay/bocpokimicclpaiekenaeelehdjllofo)

 ## 🚀 Setting up the development environment

-We will be using a XDC-dApp-Scaffold prepared to start integrating, lets start by cloning the dApp to our working directory:
+You will be using XDC-dApp-Scaffold to start integrating.
+Start by cloning the dApp to our working directory:

 ```
 git clone https://github.com/menezesphill/xdc-dapp-scaffold.git
 cd xdc-dapp-scaffold
 ```

-Once we have cloned our dApp Scaffold, lets install all dependencies.
-You can either use `yarn` or `npm` as a package manager, in this example we will use `npm`:
+Once you have cloned the dApp Scaffold, you can install all dependencies.
+You can either use `yarn` or `npm` as a package manager, in this example we used `npm`:

 ```
 npm install
 ```

-When npm finishes installing our dependencies, we can run the `start` script to see if everything is working:
+When npm finishes installing our dependencies, you can run the `start` script to see if everything is working:

 ```
 npm run start